elifsila/chest-xray-pneumonia-detection/README.md

 * ReduceLROnPlateau
 * Model Checkpointing

-Transfer learning models are trained in two stages:
+Transfer learning models are trained in two stages.

 ### Stage 1 – Feature Extraction

-Pretrained backbone remains frozen while the classification head is trained.
+The pretrained backbone remains frozen while the classification head is trained.

 ### Stage 2 – Fine-Tuning

-Selected upper layers are unfrozen and optimized using a smaller learning rate.
+The last 10 layers of the pretrained backbone are unfrozen and optimized using a reduced learning rate.

 ---